rjmeats/DailyRainfall/Notes/Daily_Rainfall_Sheet_Evolution.md

 ### Inches unit indicators removed

-Up to the "9,000&nbsp;IX&nbsp;'10" edition of the Daily Rainfall form, the monthly column headings all had 'in' at the top to indicate 'inches':
+Up to the "9,000&nbsp;IX&nbsp;'10" version of the Daily Rainfall form, the monthly column headings all had 'in.' at the top to indicate 'inches':

 <a href="page_images/9000_IX_10.inch_unit_headings.jpg">
 	<img src="page_images/9000_IX_10.inch_unit_headings.jpg" style="width:800px">
 </a>

-From the "W&nbsp;8,000&nbsp;X&nbsp;'11" edition for the next few years, these 'in' unit indicators are absent.
+From the "W&nbsp;8,000&nbsp;X&nbsp;'11" version for the next few years, these 'in.' unit indicators are absent.

 <a href="page_images/W_8000_X_11.no_inch_unit_headings.jpg">
 	<img src="page_images/W_8000_X_11.no_inch_unit_headings.jpg" style="width:800px">